 Each human cell typically contains 23 pairs of chromosomes.
 Down syndrome occurs because of changes in the way cells in chromosome 21 divide.
 Every person with Down syndrome has an extra amount of this chromosome in some or all of their cells.

-Down syndrome is a genetic condition.
-In the most common type of Down syndrome, the condition occurs sporadically and is not inherited.
+In the most common type of Down syndrome, trisomy 21, the condition occurs randomly and isn’t inherited.
 However, when translocation or mosaicism is the cause of Down syndrome, hereditary (passed down among family members) should be looked at as a cause.

 What are the signs and symptoms of Down syndrome?

-Different people with Down syndrome have variable symptoms.
-The condition causes physical, cognitive and behavioral symptoms.
+Down syndrome causes physical, cognitive (thinking) and behavioral symptoms.

 Physical signs of Down syndrome can include:

-- Single crease in the palm of the hand
+- Single deep crease across the center of the palm of the hand.